Effects of Anisotropic Stress in Interacting Dark Matter - Dark Energy Scenarios: Observational data sets and the statistical technique

-Now, for the interacting dark energy with matter-sourced anisotropic stress, the amplitude of CMB at low multipole ($l<30$) is very sensitive to the values of $e_{\pi}$ due to the fact that the anisotropic stress of dark energy is proportional directly to the velocity of dark energy fluid.
+Now, for the interacting dark energy with matter-sourced anisotropic stress, the amplitude of CMB at low multipole ($l<30$) is very sensitive to the values of $e_{\pi}$ due to the fact that the anisotropic stress of dark energy is proportional directly to the overdensity of dark matter.
 The summation of the Newtonian potentials becomes

 where $\pi_x$ is related to the anisotropic stress $\sigma_x$ through the relation $\sigma_x=\frac{2w_x}{3(1+w_x)}\pi_x$.
 For the influence of WL, the convergence power spectrum will also be modified by the anisotropic stress in the same way, but in the spatial part of the Newtonian potentials.